idris-lang/Idris-dev/docs/effects/introduction.rst

 :ref:`sect-further`.

 ..
 [1]
-   You do not, however, need to know what a monad is.
-A correctness property of this tutorial is that the word “monad” should appear exactly twice, both in this footnote.
+   You do not, however, need to know what a monad is!